Analyze runtime performance

 Paint and composite

 Paint is the process of filling in pixels.
 It is often the most costly part of the rendering process.
-If you noticed that your page is janky in any way, it is likely that you have paint problems.
+If you noticed that your page is not working as designed in any way, it is likely that you have paint problems.

 Paint and composite: Tools